Pre Procedure Directions

 2. The color does not stabilize for 4 weeks.

 Any touchup appointments must be made 4 weeks after initial procedure to ensure proper healing and prevent scarring.
 Touchups are $100 if done before 3 months post-procedure.
+Touchups done by another artist may be an upgrade in price.

 AFTER Cosmetic LIP Procedure: Healing time averages 10 days